Countdown to

 Mon-Fri, 8:30 a.m. to 5:00 p.m., or from 6:00 a.m. to 7:00 p.m. on Election Day.

-In addition, on Election Day only, early ballots may be dropped off at either of the following two off-site ballot drop-off locations:
+On Election Day ONLY, early ballots may be dropped off at either of the following two off-site ballot drop-off locations:

 Who is eligible to vote in the SRP Election?